Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 And the best way to do that?
 Growing your local search presence online.

-In our previous blog post, you’ve learned about the most important local SEO ranking factors that can make or break your local search presence.
-And in another article, we’ve explained how to optimize your Google Business Profile (formerly Google My Business) which is the most important factor influencing your Local Pack rankings.
+In one of our previous blog posts, you learned about the most important local SEO ranking factors that can make or break your local search presence.
+And in another article, we explained how to optimize your Google Business Profile (formerly Google My Business) which is the most important factor influencing your Local Pack rankings.

 Building locally relevant links, on the other hand, is one of the best ways to improve your organic local rankings.
 Backlinks are a crucial ranking factor.
 And a strong link-building strategy is an ideal way to grow your local search presence and get your business in front of more customers.

-In this article, we’ll walk you through the process, step by step:
+In this article (updated in March 2025), we’ll walk you through the process, step by step:

 … and much more.